 I made these on a whim Friday night.
 I was testing out some ingredients for a no-bake protein ball recipe with canned pumpkin.
 It didn’t quite turn out the way I planned in my head (it happens… often).
 So I had about half a cup left over and wanted to make sure it didn’t go to waste.
 I also had a zucchini that I kind of forgot about.
 Therefore, MUFFINS happened.
 But not just any muffins, CHAI spiced muffins.
 I am a huge lover of chai.
 So a while back when I looked up how to make your own chai latte at home, I went out and bought some cardamom.
 You really can’t do chai without it.

-What is so GREAT about these Zucchini Pumpkin Chai Muffins (other than the fact that they are made with whole wheat white flour, coconut sugar and coconut oil) is that if you’re not a HUGE fan of pumpkin (ahem, my husband), I’m betting you’ll still like these.
+What is so great about these Chai Zucchini Pumpkin Muffins is that if you’re not a HUGE fan of pumpkin (ahem, my husband), I’m betting you’ll still like these.
 Chai is actually the star of the show here.
 The pumpkin just helps keep them moist, as does the shredded zucchini and coconut oil.
 I went with a little less sugar than your standard muffin recipe, but if you prefer a sweeter taste you might want to increase the sugar a touch.
 (See notes in recipe page)

 One more note… If you don’t like chai (or you like it and don’t feel like buying cardamom) you could certainly leave it out, and increase some of the other spices like cinnamon or ginger.
-Feel free to play around with it to suit your taste!
+Feel free to play around with – you can never go wrong with more cinnamon.

-This recipe for Zucchini Pumpkin Chai Muffins are made with healthy ingredients including whole wheat white flour, coconut sugar and coconut oil.
+Chai Zucchini Pumpkin Muffins made with healthy ingredients including whole grain flour, coconut sugar and coconut oil.
+Option to add a boost of protein for a more filling snack.

-- 1 scoop (about 1/4 cup) vanilla protein powder* (I used this)
+- 1/4 cup vanilla protein powder* (I used this)

 - 2 tsp baking powder